 The Get Ready To Learn Program is intended for use and implementation by trained members’ only.
 This content is only accessible to certified members’.

 Before beginning new sequences:

-Early Childhood Sequences are appropriate for our youngest students participating in Get Ready to Learn, preschool, kindergarten and first grade.
+The Foundations Series is appropriate for our youngest students participating in Get Ready to Learn, preschool, kindergarten and first grade.
 It is also appropriate for students with developmental delays and motor immaturity.
 The series helps students to build stamina for staying calm and quiet, while addressing very basic foundational skills.
-If you are working with students who are developmentally very young, and struggling to complete Phase 1 in the Floor sequence, consult your facilitator about implementation the Early Childhood sequence.
+If you are working with students who are developmentally very young, and struggling to complete Phase 1 in the Floor sequence, consult your facilitator about implementation of the Foundation Series.